nicolasmelo1/nicolasmelo1/README.md

 Silly me, in all ways.
 After 4 years i started a graduation in Marketing, same university.
 When i started my graduation i knew that i needed a job.
 What job i got?
 A job in 99 (that was later acquired by DIDI), the first unicorn in Brazil, in an area called Marketing Analytics.

-## Now we get to the fun part about my work, take a seat 🪑, eat a snack 🌯 then let's continue.
+## Now we get to the fun part about my work, take a seat, eat a snack and then let's continue 📜

 Are you hydrated?
 Do you feel comfortable?
 Cool.